In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 You’ll need to continue showing up to work for weeks, months, or even years before it’s time to make the leap into self-employment.

 I know Carrie was working insane hours for months before she quit her job to develop and run her business full-time.
 I mentioned my 80-90 hour work weeks in a previous post about handling burnout.
-Your full-time job still requires attention and energy, no matter how badly you want to ignore it in favor of your own venture.
+Your full-time job still requires attention and energy.

 Don’t like that?
 Toughen up, buttercup.
-It’s time to learn how to deal with your day job when all you really want to do is focus on building a business on the side.
+It’s time to learn how to deal with your day job when all you really want to do is focus on building a side business.

 You won’t survive if you’re not passionate about what you’re creating.
 But losing the drive for performing well in your day job can kill your self-employment dream just as fast.

 I know.
 As a budding freelancer this is not what you want to hear.
-(I’m sorry!
-I wish I could grant you permission to jet off as soon as you got your first paying client.)
 The reality is, your day job is necessary to your future success as a freelancer or self-employed business owner.

 Why?
 Your day job provides a steady source of income, benefits, and compensation for your work.
 And some of those benefits will disappear when you quit, so take advantage of them for as long as you possibly can.

 Your day job matters as much as your side business because it’s removing the financial pressure to immediately succeed away from your creative work.
-In other words, you don’t have to pimp out your creativity in order to make a buck — at least not yet.
+In other words, you don’t have to pimp out your creativity in order to make a buck.
 You may carry a heavy workload, but that burden is preferable to dealing with crushing debt and other money problems.

 Not to mention, many businesses — even bootstrapped, digital ones — need financial support to get off the ground.
 It’s difficult to provide your dream with the practical resources it needs if you don’t have any.

-Money isn’t everything, but smart go-getters know financial security is important to success in other areas of life.
+Money isn’t everything, but smart business owners know financial security is important to success in other areas of life.